 The Iowa Family Support Credential will require each program to fill out an IFSC Annual Update Form due by July 31st of each year.
 Programs will submit the form to the IFSC Coordinator via email.
 Programs that do not complete and annual form will be assigned in the same tier as the previous year.
 The IFSC will invoice each program by September 30th each year.
 Programs must have their invoice paid by December 31st.
-Invoices not paid by January 1st each year will incur a late fee and programs may have their Iowa Family Support Credential rescinded until the fee is brought current.
+Invoices not paid by January 1st each year will incur a late fee.
+The fee will be based on each program's assigned tier.
+The fee will be 10% of their annual fee and will be charged monthly until the fee is paid.
+Programs may also have their Iowa Family Support Credential rescinded until the fee is paid in full.